itachiuchiha97/Focus/ROS/readme.txt

 =>has integrated SLAM (Simultaneous Localization and Mapping)
-    and AMCL (Adaptive Monte Carlo Localization), tools like Gazebo =>message passing middlware allows comm between diff nodes C++, C, Java, Python supported =>* MODULARITY; Even is one node crashes, system can still work providesrobust methods to resume operation even if any sensor/motors are dead
+    and AMCL (Adaptive Monte Carlo Localization), tools like Gazebo =>message passing middlware allows comm between diff nodes C++, C, Java, Python supported

-=>CONCURRENT RESOURCE HANDLING:
-    Camera ke data se, image processing and face detection and motion detection sabkuch karna hai we can do this using ROS topics from ROS drivers Any number of ROS nodes can subscribe to image message from ROS Camera driver

 => ROBOT modelling is performed using URDF, (XML based description)
         //solidworks has a pluging for this : UNIVERSAL ROBOT DEFINITION FORMAT.